gracile-web/website/src/content/docs/00-learn/10-usage/README.md

 # 🧭 Usage

-Now that you have your Gracile web project setup ready, you can start populating it.
+Now that you have your Gracile web project setup ready, you can start populating it with code and content.